AltropInc/alt/doc/script/Operators.md

 ## Built-in Operators

-Altscript provides a complete collection of built-in operators across all of its primitive types in numeric, enum, enum set and character.
+Altro provides a complete collection of built-in operators across all of its primitive types in numeric, enum, enumset, character and etc.

-The following builtin operators are provided
+The following builtin operators are provided with certain properties regarding to precedence and associativity:

 | Op     | unicode  | Name             | category      | precedence    | associativity    |
 |:------ |:-------- |:---------------- |:------------- |:------------- |:--------------   |